mollihua/ServiceUptime/README.md

 Goal:
-To analyze the Service Uptime of servers.
+To analyze service uptime for clients from servers' log files.
 See the file Instruction.pdf.

 Python3 version used to run the notebook is: